approvals/ApprovalTests.Dart/packages/approval_tests/README.md

 And the `verify_methods` folder has small examples of using different `ApprovalTests` methods for different cases.

 ### JSON example
+With `verifyAsJson`, if you pass data models as `JsonItem`, with nested other models as `AnotherItem` and `SubItem`, then you need to add an `toJson` method to each model for the serialization to succeed.

 <!-- snippet: same_verify_as_json_test_with_model -->
 <a id='snippet-same_verify_as_json_test_with_model'></a>